fabmob/standard-covoiturage/README.md

 To date, the standard is based on an
 [OpenAPI specification](./standard-carpooling_openapi.yaml).
-Additional documentation is being written (see the [README of the "doc" directory](./doc/README.md)).
+Additional documentation is currently being written (see the [README of the "doc" directory](./doc/README.md)).

 The standard is published in a draft version, to allow an experimentation before publication in a final version.
 As such, it might be subject to breaking changes.

-Publication in final version is planned for the end of 2022.
+The publication in final version is planned for the end of 2022.

 # Functional scope

-The "standard-covoiturage" (carpooling-standard)  covers several functional blocks that can be implemented separately or jointly.
+The "standard covoiturage" (carpooling standard)  covers several functional blocks that can be implemented separately or jointly.

-The functional blocks covered by the API are the following (more details below):
+The functional blocks covered by the API are the following :

 * The search for a driver's journey, as a passenger
 * The search for a passenger's journey, as a driver